cosmos/cosmos-sdk/cmd/gaia/testnets/STATUS.md

 # TESTNET STATUS

+## *July 17, 2018, 3:00 EST* - Gaia-7000 consensus failure

+- Misconfiguration in the genesis file led to a consensus failure
+- New genesis file for gaia-7001 will be up soon

 ## *July 17, 2018, 2:40 EST* - Gaia-7000 is making blocks!

 - Gaia-7000 is live and making blocks!